USAFA-ECE/ece281-book/book/lab/lab3.md

 Complete the following tasks to prepare yourself for the lab.

-1. Create a state transition diagramusing the `Lab3_StateTransitionDiagram_Template.pptx` found in Teams.
+1. Create a state transition diagram vusing the `Lab3_StateTransitionDiagram_Template.pptx` found in Teams.
 2. Complete the **binary** encoding, state transition, and output tables using the `Lab3_Tables_Template.xlsx` found in Teams.